Valentine's Day has come and gone and we want to keep those flowers blooming as long as we possibly can! Here are a few tips to help them thrive:

-Hydrate, Hydrate, Hydrate!
+Hydrate, Hydrate, Hydrate!Â

 Cut flowers love fresh water, so if you only do one thing to keep your flowers blooming, change out the water every other day.
 For bouquets designed using floral foam, simply grab the foam with both hands and lift it out of the vase.
 Run cool water over the foam for 45-60 seconds and let the excess water drip out.
-When rehydrating flowers in a vase, grab your scissors and cut the stems at a 45 degree angle.
-This will open up more surface area of the fleshy part of the stem, which helps with water absorption.
+When rehydrating loose stems in a vase, grab your scissors and cut the stems at a 45 degree angle, rinse the vase out, and put those stems back into the fresh water.
+Giving them a fresh cut will open up the fleshy part of the stem, which helps with water absorption.Â

 Hot tip: Looking for a dependable and affordable pair of floral scissors?
-We love these from Amazon!
+We love these from Amazon!Â

 Keep it Fresh

-Bacteria is the primary cause of flowers dying out faster than they should and it’s important to prune your flowers regularly.
+Bacteria is the primary cause of flowers dying faster than they should and it’s important to prune your flowers regularly.
 Different flowers have a different vase life, so some will begin to wilt faster than others.
 As certain blooms begin to deteriorate, remove them so they don’t impact the rest of the arrangement.
 Additionally, check each stem for stray foliage.
-Leaves submerged in water quickly grow bacteria, so clean stems will lead to happy flowers.
+Leaves submerged in water quickly grow bacteria, so clean stems will lead to happy flowers.Â

 Placement is Key